-According the Millward Brown, who created the graphic that started this discussion, the value of brand personality in planning comes from:
+According to the Millward Brown agency, who created a graphic similar to the one that started this discussion, the value of brand personality in planning comes from:

 Ultimately, understanding a brand personality enables the brand owner to deliver a consistent brand experience that connects with consumers and leaves a deeper and more sustainable impression.

 Thus, your desired brand personality informs your planning, messaging, and the image you create for your business.